 Come and visit our restaurant in Windermere.

-Search engines are smart enough to understand that this means the same without you having to use the exact keyword.
+Search engines are smart enough to understand that this means the same thing, so you don’t have to force the exact keyword into your copy.

 Create a house style